Meeting Time: December 02, 2021 at 9:00am PST

 • Default_avatar

-Tim Haydock almost 3 years ago
+Tim Haydock about 3 years ago

 I urge city council to conduct a deep community needs assessment and invest these dollars in youth jobs, safe housing and equitable solutions to our city’s injustices.
 These dollars are an opportunity to invest in our people and should be spent in a way that improves quality of life, addresses racial inequity and provides real community safety.